 Tony and Lady Gaga released their first album together in 2014.

-In 2018, he was able to record another album with her, which was just released this past week.
+In 2018, he was able to record another album with her, which was released this past fall.

 But when it was time to rehearse, something incredible happened.
 Tony's accompanist, Lee Musiker, began playing, and suddenly the legendary showman was back.